sniffnet/sniffnet-website/download.md

   - [Linux (RPM)](https://github.com/GyulyVGC/sniffnet/releases/latest/download/Sniffnet_Linux.rpm) (11.4 MB)

 In case of problems with the installation, make sure your system has the <a target="_blank" href="https://github.com/GyulyVGC/sniffnet#required-dependencies">required dependencies</a>.<br/>
-If problems persist, check if the issue has already been solved on <a target="_blank" href="https://github.com/GyulyVGC/sniffnet">GitHub</a> and don't hesitate to contact me if you still have doubts (you can open an <a target="_blank" href="https://github.com/GyulyVGC/sniffnet/issues">issue</a> or a <a target="_blank" href="https://github.com/GyulyVGC/sniffnet/discussions">discussion</a>).
+If problems persist, check if the issue has already been solved on GitHub and don't hesitate to contact me if you still have doubts (you can open an <a target="_blank" href="https://github.com/GyulyVGC/sniffnet/issues">issue</a> or a <a target="_blank" href="https://github.com/GyulyVGC/sniffnet/discussions">discussion</a>).

 <hr/>